Payroll

 FAQ: If I run payroll fortnightly, how do I know which date to submit year end payroll in April?

-Your end of year payroll submission should include any usual payroll commitments you would have made prior to April 5th.
-So, for example, if you would normally pay employees on Monday 1st April 2024, that pay run would be the last one to include in your payroll year end submission.
-Any pay date that falls on or after 6th April 2024 is relevant to the new tax year.
+Your end of year submission should include any usual payroll commitments you would have made prior to April 5th.
+So, for example, if you would normally pay employees on the Monday prior to the 5th April, that pay run would be the last one to be included in your submission.
+Any pay date that falls on or after 6th April 2025 is relevant to the new tax year.

 FAQ: Is there week 53 this year?

-As 2024 is a leap year, you may encounter a week 53 payroll when paying your weekly, fortnightly or 4 weekly payrolls.
+As 2025 is not a leap year, you will not encounter a week 53 payroll when paying your weekly, fortnightly, or four-weekly payrolls.
 A week 53 payment occurs when there are 53 weekly pay days in the tax year.
-Your final 2023-24 pay period may be affected if the pay date coincides with the end of the tax year, on April 4th or April 5th 2024.

 Step 2: Check for new starters and leavers